ropensci/pathviewr/example_scripts/ropensci_reviews_checklist.md

 separately? (or maybe that is not relevant...)

 Items for us:
-- [ ] we already do this. add example in the vignette
+- [x] we already do this. our example includes it so I made a slight modification to the language that will hopefully make it more clear [(62b63b7)](https://github.com/vbaliga/pathviewR/commit/62b63b7c771036b84540ac9a7a5d259cd66fa07b)

 #### Visual perception